ibm-cloud-docs/FileStorage/adjustable-iops.md

 Clients can’t switch between Endurance and Performance when they adjust their IOPS.
 Users can specify a new IOPS tier or IOPS level for their storage based on the following criteria and restrictions.

-- If original volume is Endurance 0.25 tier, IOPS tier can’t be updated.
+- If original volume is the Endurance 0.25 tier, the IOPS tier can’t be updated.
 - If original volume is Performance with less than or equal to 0.30 IOPS/GB, options available include only the size and IOPS combinations that result in less than or equal to 0.30 IOPS/GB.
 - If original volume is Performance with more than 0.30 IOPS/GB, options available include only the size and IOPS combinations that result in more than 0.30 IOPS/GB.